Practical gifts may not be at the top of every wish list, but some of the best gifts are those you never knew you

 - Emergency preparedness kit: After Hurricane Harvey, Houstonians learned valuable lessons about essential survival supplies.
 Buying the list of recommended supplies can add up quickly.
 Starter kits like this one from the American Red Cross are available from a variety of retailers and online.

 - NOAA crank weather radio: When the power goes out, when the batteries die, when the roads are still impassable, a crank radio can keep you connected to the outside world.
-Check out this review of the best crank radios of 2017.
+Check out this review of the best crank radios.

 - Portable power bank/charger: Your phone or device battery is on red, but you’re nowhere near an outlet.
 These portable power banks can rescue and charge your devices when you’re on the go.
-Read this techradar.com review of the 12 Best of power banks of 2017.
+Read this techradar.com review of the 12 Best of power banks.

 - Roadside safety kit: Jumper cables, a tire pressure gauge and much more — a car emergency kit is a must-have for anyone who gets behind the wheel, especially new drivers.
 Whether you assemble a kit or purchase a pre-made kit, your recipient will thank you for helping them prepare for unexpected road hazards.
 Read this Consumer Reports article or check out this infographic for suggestions on what to include in a roadside safety kit.

 - Vehicle escape tool: The warnings are familiar: “Turn around, don’t drown.”
 Still, high water accidents claim lives every year.
 A vehicle escape tool helps you safely break car windows and cut seatbelts in an emergency.
 Watch this video from Houston Police Department about how to use this tool to escape a submerged vehicle.